 However, this argument fails to include the amount of civilians killed from ground troop operations and more importantly does not describe the level of awareness of the civilians.
+In Pakistan, as the number of drone strikes increased, the number of civilian deaths plummeted from 16% to 10%.
 The civilians in these areas know that there has been a drone strike but not the source of the strike since the United States is not the only country that uses drones in combat.
 In fact, the Pakistani government regularly assaults tribal zones and the local media have reported that the civilians in those areas fear the Pakistani army more than the United States.
 Therefore, if they assume a strike is perpetrated by the United States, and if there is a mistake, resulting in civilian casualties, there tends to be less blame on the United States’ strikes because, ours are perceived “smaller and more precise”.
-To put some statistics behind the assessment, in Pakistan in 2013, out of 27 air strikes, 109-195 people were reported killed, with 0-5 of those being civilians which is a 0%-2.5% civilian death rate.
-Expanding on the previous viewpoint, it is a common known sentiment that drones cause can avoidable tremendous number of casualties.
+To put some statistics behind the assessment, in Pakistan in 2013, out of 27 U.S. air strikes, 109-195 people were reported killed, with 0-5 of those being civilians which is a 0%-2.5% civilian death rate.
+Expanding on the previous viewpoint, it is a common known sentiment that drones can cause avoidable and a tremendous number of casualties.
 In 2010, a strike killed 23 Afghan civilians, suspected as insurgents and wounded 12 others.

-However, many of these deaths would have happened nonetheless.
+Any number of civilian deaths is tragic but the reality is that many of these deaths would have happened nonetheless.
 If soldiers were sent, there would likely be civilian casualties on top of American soldier casualties, and if soldiers weren’t sent without any other actions, the civilian causalities may have been the highest of all possible scenarios, an example being mass genocide, depending on the threat and scenario.
 Therefore, the use of drones enormously decreases the number of casualties in the United States military.
 With the presence of more drones, there hasn’t been a need for as many soldiers and that number has continued to decline over the years.
 In fact, 1,354,054 Americans, equivalent to, “less than 0.5 percent of Americans over 18 serve in the active-duty military.
 We do not declare war anymore; the last time Congress actually did so was in 1942 — against Bulgaria, Hungary and Romania”.
 In comparison to the current number in 1980, that percentage was nearly 1% with 2,050,627 Americans in active-duty.
-Prior to that in 1970, 3,066,294 Americans were in active-duty was making up 1.5% of Americans over the age of 18.
+Prior to that in 1970, 3,066,294 Americans were in active-duty, making up 1.5% of Americans over the age of 18.

+Summary of the Refutation of Opposing Schools of Thoughts

 The benefits drones bring to American foreign policy clearly outweigh opposing viewpoints, on issues relating to public perception, overall casualties, and level of effectiveness.
-If our use of drones continues, like anything else, the technology will likely improve, minimizing the amount of civilian causalities while also reducing the number of Americans serving overseas, and simultaneously disrupting the process of terrorism and deaths of innocents in world conflict areas that the US and others intervene for humanitarian reasons.
+While these are valid concerns, the use of military drones allows America to gather more useful intelligence, complete tasks more effectively with less risk of life, and reduce the number of casualties hence keeping public disapproval at a minimal.
+If our use of drones continues, like anything else, the technology will likely improve, minimizing the amount of civilian causalities while also reducing the number of Americans serving overseas.
+Also simultaneously disrupting the process of terrorism and deaths of innocents in world conflict areas that the US and others intervene for humanitarian reasons.

 Introduction to Main Arguments